ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/native-support/build-a-native-executable.md

 2. A text editor
    >**Tip:** Preferably, <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> with the  <a href="https://wso2.com/ballerina/vscode/docs/get-started/install-the-extension/" target="_blank">Ballerina extension</a> installed.
 3. [Docker](https://www.docker.com) installed and configured in your machine
    >**Tip:** Since the GraalVM native build consumes a significant amount of memory, it is recommended to increase the memory allocated to Docker to at least 8GB and potentially add more CPUs as well.
-For more details, see [How to assign more memory to docker container](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container/44533437#44533437).
+For more details, see [How to assign more memory to Docker container](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container/44533437#44533437).
 4. A command terminal

 After the environment is set up, follow the steps below to build the native executable and pack it in a container.